laraeast/frontend-scaffolding/README.md

 $ npm run watch
 ```

-> Finally open the project in browser with auto reloading using the following command:
+> Finally open the project in browser with auto reloading using the following command in another terminal tab:
 ```bash
 npm start
 ```